-Robert S. Thomas (56) has served as the President and Chief Executive Officer of the Company since July 2000 and as Chairman of the Board since May 2001.
+Robert S. Thomas (57) has served as the President and Chief Executive Officer of the Company since July 2000 and as Chairman of the Board since May 2001.
 From June 1998 to July 2000, Mr. Thomas served as the President and Chief Operating Officer of the Company.
 From November 1996 to June 1998, Mr. Thomas served as a consultant to the Company on various financing and sales related matters.
 From October 1977 to November 1996, Mr. Thomas was employed with Morven Partners, one of the nation's largest processors and distributors of both raw and processed edible nuts, and its predecessor companies in various capacities including President and Chief Executive Officer.
 Since November 2000, Mr. Thomas has served as a member of the Board of Directors of The University of North Carolina Health Care System.
 Mr. Thomas earned his Bachelor of Science degree in Business Administration from West Virginia University.

-George A. Thornton, III (63) has served as a director of the Company since May 2001.
+George A. Thornton, III (64) has served as a director of the Company since May 2001.
 Since June 1984, Mr. Thornton has been a real estate developer.
 Additionally, from 1997 to 1998, Mr. Thornton served in various capacities including as Chief Executive Officer of Rhodes Furniture, Inc. From 1984 to 1997, Mr. Thornton was a marketing consultant to Kincaid Furniture.
 Mr. Thornton earned his Associate of Arts degree from Louisburg College.

-Laura C. Kendall (52) has served as a director of the Company since May 2003.
-Ms. Kendall is the chief financial officer of Tanner Companies LLC, which designs and manufactures women's high fashion luxury apparel through a private network of consultants.
+Laura C. Kendall (53) has served as a director of the Company since May 2003.
+Ms. Kendall is the chief financial officer of Tanner Companies LLC, which designs and manufactures women's high fashion luxury apparel under the brand names Doncaster and elana, for sale through a national network of consultants.
 She is also the Chief Executive Officer of CFOdynamics LLC, providing financial advisory services to middle market businesses.
 From January 1997 to January 2002, Ms. Kendall was Executive Vice President and Chief Financial Officer of Delhaize America, Inc., a publicly-held supermarket operator with approximately 1,400 stores in the eastern United States with sales of over \$14 billion.
 Prior to 1997, Ms. Kendall spent 10 years with several publicly-held retail corporations in senior financial positions and eleven years in public accounting.
+Ms. Kendall was recently approved as an incorporating director of CommerceBank (Proposed), a bank being organized under the laws of the State of North Carolina.
 Ms. Kendall earned her Bachelor of Business Administration degree from Western Michigan University and is a CPA licensed in Michigan.

-Lisa A. Gavales (40) is a nominee to be a director of the Company and was recommended to the Nominating Committee by a shareholder.
+Lisa A. Gavales (41) has served as a director of the Company since May 2004.
 Since August 2000 she has been Senior Vice President, Marketing Strategies for Bloomingdale's, a 32 store chain with over \$1.7 billion in sales.
 Bloomingdale's is a leader in department store fashion, focusing on upscale apparel and home related goods with an emphasis on distinctive merchandise offerings.
 From 1994 thru 2000 Ms. Gavales held various other marketing, merchandising and strategic planning positions at Bloomingdale's.
 Ms. Gavales earned both her MBA and Bachelor of Science in Marketing from the University of Bridgeport.